nineneel/vegefinder-api/README.md

 ## Description

-VegeFinder is an application for...., this is the backend of this application.
+VegeFinder is an application that helps young people who want to start farming.
+The API is built using Laravel and requires PHP 8.1 and Laravel 10.
+It also integrates with Google Cloud Storage (GCS) for file storage.

 ## Requirements